Security Model

 Additionally, EIGEN slashing introduces strong accountability: in the event of a safety failure, stake can be slashed, penalizing operators who sign availability attestations for data they do not actually serve.
 Extra economic alignment is also provided by token toxicity.

 On this page, we present a technical analysis of EigenDA's security guarantees.
+We use the terms validator and operator interchangiblity in this document.

 Cryptographic Primitives